 It does not have to be a disability!

 ASD does not have to be a disability.
 Some people with ASD can become very successful if their focus can be focused on a topic that is productive and valued in society.
-It can be hard to control what your child focuses on but it can still be worth to try to make the kid focus on a topic that can be valuable later in life.
+It can be hard to control what your child focuses on but it can still be worth trying to make the kid focus on a topic that can be valuable later in life.
 This allows them to become successful even if they are likely to find certain social situations difficult to navigate.
 An example of a very successful person with ASD is a young man in Cincinnati that focuses on binary options and that has become one of the most successful binary options traders in the world due to his single-minded focus on the trade.
 Visit daytrading.com if you want to know more about binary options and other types of trading.
 Other more well-known successful people with ASD include Tim Burton, Daryl Hannah, Andy Warhol, and Dan Harmon.

 It has been a long-held belief that people with autism have a very low risk of developing an addiction to alcohol or other drugs.
 Addiction was thought to be very rare among people with ASD.
 There was never much evidence to support this belief but it seemed to make sense since people with ASD are likely to follow strict rules and are less likely to make spontaneous decisions.
 This makes them less like to try alcohol or illegal drugs.
 The fact that people with ASD were seen as unlikely to even try drugs it seems logical that they would be unlikely to develop an addiction.
 It was also believed that they were less likely to succumb to peer pressure and try drugs since people with autism tend to have a limited social life and to be isolated from their peers